ShenYu0812/react-native-awesome-medialib/README.md

 )
 ```

-### 4. Then, getResult by listening event in ur entrance of medialib, and the event value is type of `Result` from this library.
+### 4. Then, get result by listening event in ur entrance of medialib, and the event value is type of `Result` from this library.
 ```typescript
   // Ur entrance of medialib
   useEffect(() => {